AWS Interview Questions and Answers

 Recover Point Objective:

-18. What policies can you set for your user’s passwords?
+17. What policies can you set for your users’ passwords?

-• You can set a minimum length of the password.
+You can set a minimum length for the password.

-When EC2 instances are created by AWS, there are some blocks of computing capacity, and processing power is left unused.
-AWS let go o these blocks as Spot Instances.
+When EC2 instances are created by AWS, there are some blocks of computing capacity and processing power that are left unused.
+AWS lets go of these blocks as Spot Instances.

 Spot Instances run whenever capacity is available.
-These are a great option if you are flexible with when your application can run and if your applications can be interrupted.
+These are a great option if you are flexible with when your application can run and if your application can be interrupted.

 On the other side, On-Demand Instances can be created according to the needs.
 The price of such instances is fixed.
-Such instances will always be available unless you terminate them clearly.
+Such instances will always be available unless you terminate them.

-21. What are the storage class available in Amazon S3?
+20. What storage classes are available in Amazon S3?

 Storage classes available with Amazon S3 are: